TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ### Transparency By Mask

-For the "**bird**" Sprite, it would be nice if it had a thin black border around it to make it easier to see if its edges are over something like the border.
-We don't want the full Sprite rectangle, just a thin border.
+For the "**bird**" sprite, it would be nice if it had a thin black border around it to make it easier to see if its edges are over something like the border.
+We don't want the full sprite rectangle, just a thin border.
 So we want white, black, and also transparent pixels.

-For this, we will use a Sprite Mask.

-A Sprite Mask controls the drawing of another Sprite by having white pixels indicate that the same pixel in the main Sprite should be drawn.
+For this, we will use a *Sprite Mask*.
+A *Sprite Mask* controls the drawing of another sprite by having white pixels indicate that the same pixel in the main sprite should be drawn.

-So we are going to need a Sprite Mask for the bird.
-This will be similar to the "**bird**" Sprite but with the eye filled in white and extra pixels around it also filled white, so they get drawn.
-To match with the bird, this Sprite will also have 2 frames.
+So we are going to need a *Sprite Mask* for the bird.
+This will be similar to the "**bird**" sprite but with the eye filled in white and extra pixels around it also filled white, so they get drawn.
+To match with the bird, this sprite will also have 2 frames.

 ---

-First, let's get the Sprite Mask loaded and ready for drawing:
+First, let's get the sprite mask loaded and ready for drawing:

-* Download this image to use for the Sprite:
+* Download this image to use for the sprite:
 <center>
 <img src="../../images/birdMaskSprite8x7-2.png" style="width:25%;border:1px solid black" alt="Bird Sprite Mask 8x7 (2 frames)">
-<br>(Bird Mask 8x7 Sprite with 2 frames)
+<br>*Bird Mask 8x7 Sprite with 2 Frames*
 </center>
 * Inside your "**setup bird**" function, also do the following:
     * Load the downloaded Sprite as a new Sprite called "**birdMask**".